Meniscus Tear & Meniscectomy

 What happens during Meniscal Surgery?

 Meniscal Surgery is a keyhole surgery performed under the guidance of knee arthroscopy.
 Surgery is done either under general or under spinal anesthesia.
-The surgeon begins the operation by making two small keyhole openings into the Knee, called portals.
+The Arthroscopic Surgeon in Mumbai begins the operation by making two small keyhole openings into the Knee, called portals.
 These portals are where the arthroscope and surgical instruments are placed inside the Knee.
 Care is taken to protect the nearby nerves and blood vessels.

 Partial Meniscectomy :